nepi-engine/nepi_rui/README.md

 ### Image Source Filter

 The file `img_filter.json` located in the `rui-app` directory can be used to filter the image source topics visible in the UI.
-The filter is a substring that is searched for before adding the image topic to the list of image topics the user can select.
+The filter is a regular expression that is tested on the full topic string before adding the image topic to the drop down menus.

-Example:
+Examples:

         {
-            "filter": "image_raw"
+            "filter": "image_raw$"
         }

-Only topics with the phrase `image_raw` will show up in camera topic drop down menus.
+Only topics with the phrase `image_raw` at the end of the topic will show up in camera topic drop down menus.

+        {
+            "filter": "^/numurus"
+        }

+Only topics with the phrase `/numurus` at the beginning of the topic will show up in camera topic drop down menus.